 Singapore is a member of all five World Bank Group institutions, namely the International Finance Corporation (IFC), Multilateral Investment Guarantee Agency (MIGA), International Bank of Reconstruction and Development (IBRD), the International Development Association (IDA), and the International Centre of Settlement of Investment Disputes (ICSID).
 Singapore’s commitment to IDA17 stands at $52 million.
 Singapore is also a founding funding member of the Global Infrastructure Facility (GIF), having contributed US $10 million.

 The WBG Singapore office opened on September 1, 1999.
 Initially, the WBG Singapore office was an external affairs representative office focused on linking with local networks for the purpose of knowledge sharing.
-The WBG engagement with Singapore expanded in 2009 with the establishment of the Singapore Infrastructure and Urban Hub.
-The Singapore Infrastructure and Urban Hub leveraged Singapore’s expertise in urban development and infrastructure finance.
+The WBG engagement with Singapore expanded in 2009 with the establishment of the Singapore Infrastructure and Urban Hub to leverage the country’s expertise in urban development and infrastructure finance.

 In September 2011, the WBG and Singapore agreed to expand their partnership.
-The WBG expanded the Urban Hub with the Infrastructure Policy Group of the Sustainable Development Network (since folded into the PPP-CCSA or Public-Private Partnerships Cross Cutting Solution Area), an IFC office and the Asia regional MIGA office in Singapore.
-In addition, Controller (CTR), Corporate Finance and Risk Management (CFR), Treasury and FPD’s Competitive Industries Practice (CI) established units in Singapore.
-IFC’s Global Infrastructure Fund was located in Singapore in FY13.
+The WBG expanded the Urban Hub with the Public-Private Partnerships Cross Cutting Solution Area (PPP-CCSA), an IFC office and the Asia regional MIGA office in Singapore.
+In addition, Controller (CTR), Corporate Finance and Risk Management (CFR), Treasury and Competitive Industries Practice (CI) established units in Singapore.
+In 2013, IFC’s Global Infrastructure Facility (GIF) was located in Singapore.